Thursday, July 3, 2025

 1. One-Year B.Ed Program

-• Available for who have completed a four-year undergraduate degree and a postgraduate (PG) degree.
+• Available for students who have completed a four-year undergraduate degree and a postgraduate (PG) degree.

 • This program was discontinued in 2014 but is now being reintroduced under NEP 2020 recommendations.